Arts Lab

 Voices of Insight Collection

-The Voices of Insight Collection is a series of original artworks inspired by the Insight Exchange Voices of Insight narratives.
+The Voices of Insight Collection is a series of original artworks inspired by the Insight Exchange Voices of Insight.
 The initiative is designed to illuminate visual metaphors and symbols used by Insight Exchange participants as part of how they describe their lived experiences of domestic and family violence to inform social, service and systemic responses.

-Read about the Voices of Insight Collection with collaborating Artist Louise Whelan
+Read the artist statement.
+Read about the Voices of Insight Collection with collaborating Artist Louise Whelan.

 No Hidden Door Collection